-Proposed policy in the Local Plan Reasonable alternative options considered Justification for selecting preferred option approach k) It does not, through a housing proposal, cumulatively increase the number of dwellings in the settlement by 20% or more when in combination with other development built or committed in the settlement (baseline data will be used from the adoption of the Bassetlaw Plan to calculate cumulative development increases over the life of the document) Defined rural settlements are considered appropriate areas to expand the base of rural business and enterprise given their existing sustainability.
+Proposed policy in the Local Plan Reasonable alternative options considered Bassetlaw District Council's justification for selecting preferred option approach i) It can be served by existing social infrastructure (e.g. schools) or it can be demonstrated that the proposal is capable of funding any necessary improvements to mitigate for its impact; and j) It does not, through a single housing proposal, increase the number of dwellings in the settlement by 5% or more (baseline data will be used from the adoption of the Bassetlaw Plan to allow for the calculation of development increases) k) It does not, through a housing proposal, cumulatively increase the number of dwellings in the settlement by 20% or more when in combination with other development built or committed in the settlement (baseline data will be used from the adoption of the Bassetlaw Plan to calculate cumulative development increases over the life of the document) Defined rural settlements are considered appropriate areas to expand the base of rural business and enterprise given their existing sustainability.
 Therefore, economic development opportunities will generally be supported where they are appropriate to the defined settlement and particularly where they enhance community access to facilities and services.
-The development footprint of a settlement is defined as the continuous built form of the settlement and excludes: a) Individual buildings and groups of dispersed, or intermittent buildings, that are clearly detached form the continuous built-up area of the settlement; b) Gardens, paddocks, and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built-up area of the settlement c) Agricultural buildings and associated land on the edge of the settlement The core shape and form of the settlement relates to its inherited character that will have evolved around a certain pattern of development for example a nucleated or linear structure.
-The growth of a settlement will be compared to baseline data only, i.e. development growth will not be compounded over the life of the Bassetlaw Plan.
+The development footprint of a settlement is defined as the continuous built form of the settlement and excludes: a) Individual buildings and groups of dispersed, or intermittent buildings, that are clearly detached form the continuous built-up area of the settlement; b) Gardens, paddocks, and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built-up area of the settlement c) Agricultural buildings and associated land on the edge of the settlement unlikely to provide the critical mass necessary to support local services.
 Alternative: make 20% the target rather than the cap and keep the cap at 20%.
 This would deliver 3281 dwellings if all settlements met the 20% cap.
 This would result in disproportionate growth across the District.
 It would reduce the requirement in the largest settlements where there is a need to support economic growth and the vitality and viability of the town centres.